So I finally put myself on a salary.

 A quick note on that sales sheet…that only tracks what I book.

 The work might be finished that month, or 3 months later.
 If a client calls me today to set up and make up a deposit for work that doesn’t start until 6 months later, I record it today.
-Scheduling and production is its own separate world.
+Scheduling and production are their own separate worlds.

 I used to do things differently, but I found that that muddied my motivation and let me get too relaxed when I felt like I had a big project coming up.